hbctraining/BMI714_Intro_to_HPC/lessons/R_studio_on_02.md

 save.image("~/R_workshop/.RData")
 ```

 Now let's close our RStudio session and re-open it.
-We will notice that by default RStudio is reading the `.RData` image from our home directory, because the `a` variable is not in the environment.
+We will notice that by default RStudio is reading the `.RData` image from our Home directory, because the `a` variable is not in the environment.
 However, if you want to load the `.RData` image from our `R_workshop` directory, then we can use the following command:

 ```
 load("~/R_workshop/.RData")